Modern Slavery Act 2015: Slavery and Human Trafficking Statement

 About FTI Consulting

-FTI Consulting LLP is ultimately owned and controlled by FTI Consulting, Inc., a Maryland corporation listed on the New York Stock Exchange.
+FTI Consulting is part of the FTI Consulting group, ultimately owned and controlled by FTI Consulting, Inc., a Maryland corporation listed on the New York Stock Exchange.
 FTI Consulting is a global business advisory firm dedicated to helping organisations manage change, mitigate risk and resolve disputes: financial, legal, operational, political & regulatory, reputational and transactional.
-The FTI Consulting group has more than 4,600 employees located in 28 countries.
+The FTI Consulting group has more than 4,700 employees located in 28 countries.
 In the United Kingdom, FTI Consulting operates primarily through FTI Consulting LLP (a limited liability partnership in incorporated in England and Wales with company number OC372614).

 Since its establishment, FTI Consulting has dedicated itself to providing its clients with market-leading management consulting advisory services, performed in accordance with the highest ethical standards.
 By consistently delivering sophisticated and innovative solutions to the challenging and complex issues that impact enterprise value, FTI Consulting has earned its reputation as a premier consulting firm.
 FTI Consulting’s institutional reputation relates directly to its individual commitment to professional responsibility, as well as to professional excellence.
 FTI Consulting’s continued status as a trusted and respected advisor to the business community and the law firms that serve it, as well as to institutions in the public sector, depends in large measure on its adherence to the highest standards of professionalism, independent judgment, expert advice and accountability.
 These bedrocks of FTI Consulting’s corporate culture are reflected in its corporate values: